mobilesec/reproducible-builds-aosp-wisec/README.md

 7. Checkout [this Git repository](https://github.com/mobilesec/reproducible-builds-aosp-wisec) and switch to that folder.
 8. Optionally, create a working directory and provide the absolute path via the environment variable `RB_AOSP_BASE`.
 This directory must exist.
 If the variable is unset, our framework defaults to `${HOME}/aosp` (which is created automatically if it does not exist).

-See [Common Issues](https://github.com/mobilesec/reproducible-builds-aosp#common-issues) in the main repository additional problems that may arise and for solutions to them.
+See [Common Issues](https://github.com/mobilesec/reproducible-builds-aosp#common-issues) in the main repository regarding potential additional problems that may arise and for solutions to them.

 ## Execution